LycheeOrg/LycheeOrg.github.io/docs/md/configuration.md

 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.

 To make this a cinch, Lychee utilizes the [DotEnv][1] PHP library by Vance Lucas.
-In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file.
-If you install Laravel via Composer, this file will automatically be renamed to `.env`.
-Otherwise, you should rename the file manually.
+In a fresh Lychee installation, the root directory of your application will contain a `.env.example` file.
+You should make a copy of this file as `.env`.

 Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.